import at

 We construct the variable:

-energy_var = EnergyVariable(ring)
+energy_var = EnergyVariable(newring)

 Look at the initial state: